Session Type(s): Keynote

 Currently the NAACP Director of Environmental and Climate Justice, Jacqui Patterson, MSW, MPH, has served as a trainer, organizer, researcher,, and policy analyst on international and domestic issues including women’s rights, HIV&AIDS, violence against women, racial justice, economic justice, and environmental and climate justice.
 Patterson authored multiple articles including: “Jobs vs Health: An Unnecessary Dilemma”; “Energy Democracy, Black Lives Matter, and the NAACP Advocacy Agenda”, “Climate Change is a Civil Rights Issue”, “And the People Shall Lead: Centering Frontline Community Leadership” and more.
 She serves on the Boards of Directors for Center for Story Based Strategy, Institute of the Black World, GRID Alternatives, and US Climate Action Network, as well as on Steering Committees for Interfaith Moral Action on Climate and Advisory Board for Center for Earth Ethics.

 Selected as one of the Grist 50 People You’ll Be Talking About in 2016, Anthony has over ten years of policy analysis, community organizing and outreach/advocacy experience.
 While serving as a policy analyst for various environmental consulting firms in California and Colorado, he specialized in land use, Clean Air Act and Environmental Justice compliance.
 He has used his organizing and outreach experience to advocate for a variety of social justice campaigns including affordable health care access, income inequality and civil rights for LGBT citizens.
 In 2012, Anthony led the effort to make Colorado Health Insurance Cooperative the first health insurance provider in the State’s history to remove transgender health exclusions from all of their policies.
 A veteran of political campaigns, Anthony served as a Field Organizer for the 2004 Howard Dean presidential campaign and the 2008/2012 OFA campaigns where he specialized in voter mobilization and campaign messaging.
 In 2009 he assisted with organizing a coalition of faith based organizations, community advocates, and concerned volunteers to address food deserts in Los Angeles.
 His efforts successfully lobbied the City Council to implement new policies that leveraged supermarket chains to construct grocery stores in identified food deserts.
-Currently, he is the Policy and Organizing Director at Environmental Action where he assists with reviewing environmental policies, developing and managing campaigns, communications, mobilization and increasing awareness regarding the lack of Black and Brown leadership in the Progressive movement.
-He also freelances for PowerThru.
-Anthony earned his Bachelor’s degrees in Environmental Science and Policy and Jazz Composition as well as his Master’s Degree in Community Development, Environmental Science and Public Policy from Clark University in Worcester, MA.
-He currently resides in New York City
+Currently, he is the US coordinator at The Leap (co-founded by Naomi Klein and Avi Lewis).
+Anthony earned his bachelor’s degrees in Environmental Science and Policy and Jazz Composition as well as his Master’s Degree in Community Development, Environmental Science and Public Policy from Clark University in Worcester, MA.
+He currently resides in New York City.

 Michelle Romero is Deputy Director of Green For All, where she works to end environmental segregation in America by prioritizing communities of color in climate policy.